-Certain Australian Accounting Standards and Interpretations have recently been issued or amended and are not required to be adopted by the Trust for the year ended 30 June 2023.
+Certain Australian Accounting Standards and Interpretations have recently been issued or amended but were not effective for the Financial Year and were not adopted by the Trust for the Financial Year.
 The impact of these new standards and interpretations (to the extent relevant to the Trust) is as follows:

-- AASB 2020-1 Amendments to Australian Accounting Standards Classification of Liabilities as Current or Non current (effective from 1 January 2024) - This amends AASB 101 Presentation of Financial Statements to clarify the requirements for classifying liabilities as current or non current.
-This amendment is not expected to have a significant impact on the financial statements on application. - AASB 2021-5 Amendments to Australian Accounting Standards Deferred Tax related to Assets and Liabilities arising from a Single Transaction (effective from 1 January 2023) - This amends AASB 112 Income Taxes to clarify the accounting for deferred tax on transactions that at the time of the transaction give rise to equal taxable and deductible temporary differences.
+- AASB 2020-1 Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current (effective from 1 January 2024) - This amends AASB 101 Presentation of Financial Statements to clarify the requirements for classifying liabilities as current or non current.
 This amendment is not expected to have a significant impact on the financial statements on application. - AASB 2022-6 Amendments to Australian Accounting Standards - Non-current Liabilities with Covenants (effective from 1 January 2024) - This amends AASB 101 Presentation of Financial Statements to improve the information an entity provides in its financial statements about liabilities arising from loan arrangements for which the entity's right to defer settlement of those liabilities for at least twelve months after the reporting period is subject to the entity complying with conditions specified in the loan arrangement.
-This amendment is not expected to have a significant impact on the financial statements on application. - AASB 2021-2 Amendments to Australian Accounting Standards Disclosure of Accounting Policies and Definition of Accounting Estimates (effective from 1 January 2023)
+This amendment is not expected to have a significant impact on the financial statements on application.